kongaskristjan/fire-hpp/docs/development.md

 ## Development

+The algorithm for introspecting and filling in arguments is rather complex, so I strongly suggest reading [this document](https://github.com/kongaskristjan/fire-hpp/blob/master/docs/algorithm.md) before trying to understand the included library file.

+### Testing

 This library uses extensive testing.
 Unit tests are located in `tests/`, while `examples/` are used as integration tests.
 The latter also ensures examples are up-to-date.
 Before committing, please verify `python3 ./build/tests/run_standard_tests.py` succeed.
 Releases are also tested on many platforms with `python3 ./tests/run_release_tests.py`.

 v0.2 release is tested on: